BATON: A Multimodal Benchmark for Bidirectional Automation Transition Observation in Naturalistic Driving: The Dataset

 \subsection{Dataset Collection Methods}

 \sysname~is collected with comma devices mounted near the center of the front windshield, as illustrated in Fig.~\ref{fig:collection_setup}.
 This setup provides synchronized front-view and in-cabin video streams during everyday driving.
-In addition, we access vehicle CAN signals through the onboard interface and decode them using Comma's public OpenDBC resources together with the cross-vehicle decoding pipeline released by OpenLKA \cite{wang2025openlka}.
+In addition, we access vehicle CAN (Controller Area Network) signals through the onboard interface and decode them using Comma's public OpenDBC resources together with the cross-vehicle decoding pipeline released by OpenLKA \cite{wang2025openlka}.
 This allows us to recover fine-grained vehicle dynamics, control signals, and system states from a diverse set of production vehicles.

 Our initial data collection is conducted in Tampa with five core drivers.
 We then expand the dataset geographically through direct collaboration, contributor outreach, and permission-based access to shared recordings.
+All recordings are contributed voluntarily by drivers who are aware of what their devices record; for every recording we obtained explicit permission for research use through direct communication with the contributor, independently of the fact that most of these routes had already been publicly shared by their owners on the comma/openpilot platform.
+A substantial part of our contribution therefore lies in this contributor communication, and in the curation, cleaning, synchronization, and organization that turn scattered contributed recordings into a coherent benchmark.
 This process substantially broadened the diversity of drivers, vehicles, and routes, enabling \sysname~to move beyond a small local collection and better reflect real-world human--automation driving across a wider range of environments.